BYTOWN BOYS SUPPORTERS CLUB CHARTER

-The primary mission of the Bytown Boys will be to support the Ottawa Fury FC, to which it is an officially recognized supporters group.
-This includes singing, drumming, banner or tifo displays, and so forth at North American Soccer League (NASL) and W-League games which feature Ottawa Fury FC.
+The primary mission of the Bytown Boys will be to support the highest level of professional soccer in Ottawa to which it is an officially recognized supporters group through singing, drumming, banner or tifo displays, and any other method of support.
 The Supporters Club will have a secondary mission of supporting all advanced level amateur and professional football in the city of Ottawa.
-The Bytown Boys will encourage membership into the Supporters Club, participation in its events, and the development of soccer in the country of Canada.
+The Bytown Boys will encourage membership into the Supporters Club, participation in its events, and the development of soccer in Canada.

 ARTICLE 3 – ORGANIZATION

 The Supporters Club shall be composed of a community of members and an executive council, hereinafter set forth.
 The executive council will lead the Bytown Boys through day-to-day business, and is subject to the democratic approval of the Paid Membership (see Article 4).
 The Supporters Club will follow all applicable laws and regulations at events where it is present.

 The Bytown Boys shall be composed of two membership tiers, Social and Paid Memberships.

 Social Member – Refers to any individual who attends and/or contributes to the activities and events of the Supporters Club, but is not a Paid Member.
 Social Members are permitted to act on behalf of the Bytown Boys with the permission of the executive council, but are subjected to fewer rights relative to Paid Members.